 If you are curious how much you should ACTUALLY be charging as a wedding planner (and what factors go into deciding on a price – and hint, your “worth” did not make the list), I have one last guide for you to consider.
 If you’ve priced yourself “a little less” or “a little more” than your competitors, and are ready to actually take a deep dive into your numbers and make sure your business is PROFITABLE, I highly recommend grabbing a copy of my Pricing your Planning Packages for Profit Playbook.

-While raising your prices is NOT the only way to make money, throwing spaghetti at the wall and choosing a random number is not the vibe either.
+While raising your prices is NOT the only way to make more money, throwing spaghetti at the wall and choosing a random number is not the vibe either.
 And despite what you might think, I actually DON’T always recommend you raise your packages.
-I talk about that inside too!
+I talk about that inside the playbook, too!

 Want more advice in your wedding planning business?